rtaormina/waterwatch-mobile/README.md

 ## Support

 ## Contributing
 Running `flutter pub get` should install all the necessary dependencies needed to start coding in the project.
-To start committing code, you also need to install `pre-commit`, instructions on this can be found in the section called `Pre-commit`.
+To start committing code, you also need to install `pre-commit`, instructions on this can be found in the section called [Pre-commit](#Pre-Commit).

 ### Documentation Guidelines